epfl-lasa/autonomous_furniture/README.md

 Make sure, the visualization is enabled (check issues below).

-The docker is setup, such that it automatically shares updates local changes.
+The docker-run file is setup to automatically update local changes.

 ## Setup without ROS
 Following libraries are needed and need to be installed: